cgradwohl/Sluggit/README.md

 Features/Ideas:

-This a blog post web application similar to sites like reddit, medium and stack overflow.
+This is a blog post web application similar to sites like reddit, medium and stack overflow.

 Application includes user profiles, friend requests, blog posts, topic search, user feed, blog likes and user reputation.